 “But wait!” you say.
-“Isn’t there an Official Guide for 2017?
-Has that book fixed past problems?”
+“Isn’t there a new Official Guide every year?
+Have those versions fixed past problems?”

-Not exactly.
-The most recent version, OG 2017, was published and almost immediately retracted by the publisher, Wiley, and GMAC as several errors were found, and an errata list and replacement for Chapter 4 was issued.
-A new version of the book will ship at the end of August 2016 or beginning of September.
+Not exactly, and not always.
+For example, the OG 2017 was published and almost immediately retracted by the publisher, Wiley, and GMAC as several errors were found, and an errata list and replacement for Chapter 4 was issued.
+A new version of the book was shipped in the fall of 2016.

 Final thought: Any GMAT prep book will fall short if you’re not clear on all the concepts that GMAT tests.

-Use the OG 2016 as an excellent source of GMAT questions, and practice taking the test with the free software that GMAC provides.
+Use the Official Guide as an excellent source of GMAT questions, and practice taking the test with the free software that GMAC provides.
 However, if you’re struggling with some concepts, or you can’t seem to break a 700, seek expert help.
-The best GMAT course will use the OG 2016 as its reference book, but provide you better (i.e., simpler and quicker) methods to solve the problems.
+The best GMAT course will use the OG as its reference book, but provide you better (i.e., simpler and quicker) methods to solve the problems.
 So, if you’re trying to reach that top GMAT score, SLOGG on!
 You’ll reach your goal.

 Austin GMAT Review is the premier GMAT preparation company in Central Texas, offering structured GMAT courses to professionals preparing to enter full-time MBA or executive MBA programs.
 Austin GMAT Review caters to busy professionals who don't have the time to sort through masses of generic study materials.
 Meeting with an experienced professor face-to-face in limited-size GMAT classes, students receive the personalized coaching that they need and strategies to excel on the GMAT.